 From the chandelier

 Swinging from a chandelier is dangerous and unsustainable.
-It reflects someone clinging to temporary highs, ignoring the inevitable crash.
+It shows someone clinging to temporary highs, ignoring the inevitable crash.

 I’m gonna live like tomorrow doesn’t exist